 There are a lot of practical reasons why keeping a record of your body of work is not just useful, but essential.
 Archival photos and videos can be useful support material for grants.
 They also can make or break your chances at staging your production at a curated festival, touring, or doing a remount.
 They can help grow your website and social media presence as you build a body of work.

 But archiving is so much more than filming your production.
 You are legally required to keep certain documents for a determined length of time.
-Other things you might not need to keep, but want to.
+Other things you might not need to keep but want to.
 Then there’s the physical stuff, big and small, that comes along with doing a show.

-Your Archive is Our History
+Your Archive is our history

 We will mostly talk about what to keep here, but if you want to learn more about how to store what specifically, check out Storage.